intershop/intershop-pwa/docs/guides/migrations.md

 The `clean-localizations` functionality was changed so that `keep-localization-pattern` can be defined where they are used and do no longer need to be added directly to the [`clean-up-localizations` script](../../scripts/clean-up-localizations.js).
 It might be useful to move custom patterns according to the changes done for the standard code (for more information see [Localization File Clean Up Process](../concepts/localization.md#localization-file-clean-up-process)).

+TestBed configuration arrays are sorted again as of 2.1 This means a lot of (small, auto-fixable) changes across the codebase.
+Simply run `ng lint --fix` in order to sort your arrays.
+If you have a lot of migration changes, you might be required to run it more than once.

 ## 1.4 to 2.0

 Since [TSLint has been deprecated](https://blog.palantir.com/tslint-in-2019-1a144c2317a9) for a while now and Angular removed the TSLint support we had to migrate our project from TSLint to ESLint as well.